kevinkunkel98/kw-blog/src/content/blog/postarchinstall.md

 sudo pacman -S nvidia
 ```

-Install backends for KDE-Discover to use the software store:
+Install backends for KDE-Discover to use the software store, `packagekit-qt5` for "normal" packages, `flatpak` for Flatpaks and `fwupd` for firmware updates.

 ```shell
 sudo pacman -S packagekit-qt5 flatpak fwupd